carloscano28/iOS_SwiftUI_UsersApp/README.md

 ---

-## 💾 Persistence (UserDefaults-based cache)

-The app implements local caching for offline support using `UserDefaults`.

-**Repository strategy:**
-1. Tries to fetch fresh data from the remote API.
-2. On success, it saves the result to local storage.
-3. On failure (e.g., no internet), it loads the last saved data from local cache.

-This "fallback" or "cache-as-backup" logic is fully abstracted in the repository, and does not affect ViewModels or UseCases.

----

 ## 🧩 Data Transfer Objects (DTOs)

 To improve separation of concerns and follow Clean Architecture principles, a UserDTO was introduced in the data layer.